Stem Cell Transplant Service

 Quality research proves patients with opportunities to have access to new drugs which may not be available otherwise.
 We are the biggest entrant of haematology patients to trials in the West Midlands, and one of the largest in the UK.
 Research can take the form of trials conducted by the National Cancer Research Institute, other UK collaborative trials or studies of new drugs from pharmaceutical companies: we use all methods, and our team are always eager to explore new avenues in order to expand their knowledge and the resources of the department.

 If we feel that you might be a suitable patient to take part in a research study we will try and answer all your questions.
 Please take as much time as you need to decide.
 If you do not want to participate we will always give you the best available treatment.
 If you are a partner looking to conduct a new trial or other research programme, please do get in touch, we are constantly commencing new studies.

 The Department runs anticoagulant clinics and services across all three hospitals together with some outlying clinics around the Sutton Coldfield area.
 These clinics are mainly staffed by Nurse Specialists or Biomedical Scientists and deliver a friendly efficient service for patients.
 We also have a specialised thrombosis clinic on the Heartlands site for patients who have had unexplained thrombosis and where more complex investigations are needed.

-In addition to these specialist services, our teams across all three sites offer diagnosis, treatment and prevention of the whole range of blood diseases, including anaemia, haemophilia, malaria, lymphoma and leukaemia, as well as bleeding and thrombotic disorders.
+In addition to these specialist services, our teams across all our sites offer diagnosis, treatment and prevention of the whole range of blood diseases, including anaemia, haemophilia, malaria, lymphoma and leukaemia, as well as bleeding and thrombotic disorders.
 We also carry out blood transfusions, grouping and tests, in addition to other important surgical services.
 In the laboratory, we offer analyses of a wide range of samples.
 The department offers support for general medical, surgical and paediatric services and GP surgeries.